egoist/vuepack/README.md

 $ npm run dev
 # bundle all scripts and styles for production use
 $ npm run build

+# if you enabled eslint
+$ npm run lint
 ```

 ### For Windows users